About the author ...

 RedHat has learned its lesson and decided to drop the community-release 'RedHat Linux' in favour of a new product 'RedHat Enterprise Linux' (RHEL) with:

-- 18 month release cycle with serious testing
+• 18-month release cycle with serious testing

-- 5 years standard support warranty and 10 years long-term-support for a release
+• 5 years standard support warranty and 10 years long-term support for a release

-- professional 'enterprise grade' support and maintenance infrastructure
+• professional 'enterprise grade' support and maintenance infrastructure

-Armed with this basics RedHat Inc. found the acceptance from 'global players' and made its way to the first commercial Linux distribution on 22-Feb-2000 at an enterprise-grade level.
-Hence 'RedHat Enterprise Linux' was no longer a freely availalable distribution.
+Armed with these basics RedHat Inc. found the acceptance from 'global players' and made its way to the first commercial Linux distribution on 22-Feb-2000 at an enterprise-grade level.
+Hence 'RedHat Enterprise Linux' was no longer a freely available distribution.
 It still was licensed by the GPL (General Public License) licensing scheme and was still 'Open Source' but customers had to pay a fee for each copy with an underlying support contract.

-Available 'free of charge' community supported distributions of RHEL are:
+Available 'free of charge' community-supported distributions of RHEL are:

-- CentOS (now part of RedHat Corp. and as 'Centos Stream' no clone of RHEL any more)
+• CentOS (now part of RedHat Corp. and as 'Centos Stream' no clone of RHEL anymore)

-- Alma Linux (coming up April 2021)
+• Alma Linux (coming up in April 2021)

-- Rocky Linux (released 8.4; June-2021; formerly CentOS ('Community ENTerprise OS')
+• Rocky Linux (released 8.4; June 2021; formerly CentOS ('Community ENTerprise OS')

-- Oracle Linux (since 2006 from the ORACLE company; supported by ORACLE)
+• Oracle Linux (since 2006 from the ORACLE company; supported by ORACLE)

 SuSE ...